osxmidi/LinVst/README.md

 Some distros/wine can result in varying latency results.

-LinVst has produced reasonable latency results on Ubuntu Studio with a low latency kernel and a real time kernel and on Debian 9 with a realtime kernel, but not on some other distros without a low latency/real time kernel, so some distros (and their setups, wine etc) might be better than some others for latency.
+LinVst has produced reasonable latency results on Ubuntu Studio with a low latency kernel and a real time kernel and on Debian 9 with a realtime kernel (AV Linux should be similar), but not on some other distros without a low latency/real time kernel, so some distros (and their setups, wine etc) might be better than some others for latency.

+There is also rtirq https://github.com/rncbc/rtirq

-Setting wineserver to a higher priority may have a marked effect on cpu load and system response on some systems/setups/plugins.
+Setting wineserver to a higher priority may have an effect on cpu load and system response on some systems/setups/plugins.

 wineserver can have it's priority level changed from normal to high or very high (root password needed), by right clicking on wineserver in System Monitor (start winecfg first to activate wineserver in System Monitor).